ephemerous/phone/install-guide/README.md

 ### Activate your phone on another device.

-1. From the new device visit your phone url.
+1. From the new device visit your `phone url`.
-1. Enter your activation key.
+1. Enter your `activation key`.

 ![](./media/ephemerous-activate-step.jpg)